andresebr/kumodd/README.md

 ## Time Stamps

-As a convenience, kumodd sets the time stamps of files that are exported.
-However, due to file system and kernel limitations, the only reliable file system timestamp is the Last Written time of exported files.
-Other file system time stamps on exported files are unreliable.
-For any analysis, time stamps should instead be taken directly from the preserved metadata (e.g. foo.doc.yml metadata for a given foo.doc).

-Time stamps available in Google Drive generally includes the following:
-- createdDate
-- markedViewedByMeDate
-- modifiedByMeDate
-- modifiedDate
+Google Drive time stamps have millisecond resolution.
+Typical Windows and Unix file systems have greater resolution.
+In practice this allows Kumodd to set file system time stamps to match exactly the time stamps in Google Drive.

-To set the timestamps in exported files, Kumod maps these values as follows:
+Kumod maps Google Drive time stamps to file system time stamps as follows:
+Google Drive Time Stamp	| File System Time Stamp :----------------	| :----------------
-- Last Modified time = modifiedDate
-- Last Accessed time = markedViewedByMeDate
+modifiedByMeDate	| Last Modified time lastViewedByMeDate	| Last Accessed time createdDate		| Created time

-- Created time = createdDate
+Google Drive also provides a modifiedDate; however, Kumodd uses ByMe dates for Last Modified and Accessed to avoid potential confusion.

+Last Access times can be altered by subsequent access to downloaded files.
+This can be avoided on Linux using the noatime mount option.
+It can be avoided on Windows using fsutil behavior set disablelastaccess 1.

-Windows has all three; however, setting the Created time in python via the win32 API has proven unreliable.
-Certain more recent Unix file systems have a created time stamp, including Ext4, UFS2, Hammer, LFS, and ZFS (*see* [Wikipedia Comparison of File Systems](https://en.wikipedia.org/wiki/Comparison_of_file_systems)).
-However, the Linux kernel provides no method (e.g. system call or library) to read or write the Created time, so Created time is not available to kumodd on Linux.  markedViewedByMeDate is not always available in Google Drive.
-The Last Accessed time stamps may be overwritten by subsequent reading of exported files.
+Created Time can be set on Windows NTFS; however, setting the Created time in python via the win32 API has proven unreliable.
+On Unix, certain more recent file systems have a created time stamp, including Ext4, UFS2, Hammer, LFS, and ZFS (*see* [Wikipedia Comparison of File Systems](https://en.wikipedia.org/wiki/Comparison_of_file_systems)).

-In conclusion, file system time stamps on exported files should not be relied on for any analysis.
-Instead of file system time stamps, analysis should use the time stamps taken directly from the preserved metadata.
+However, the Linux kernel provides no method (e.g. system call or library) to read or write the Created time, so Created time is not available to kumodd on Linux.
+So, although the Created Time is set on Windows, it is often incorrect.

+Caution is advised for any use of file system time stamps for analysis unless their accuracy is verified by the analyst.
+Both Kumodd and external tools can be used for verification of accuracy.
+After downloading files using kumod -d, the timestamps can be re-verified using kumodd -l.
+For analysis, if file system time stamps are used, they should be be verified by comparing them to the time stamps preserved in the YAML metadata preserved exactly as retrieved from the Google Drive API.

 ## Metadata